Emari Demercado

-Emari Demercado (born January 20, 1999) is an American professional running back and kickoff returner for the Arizona Cardinals of the National Football League (NFL).
-He played college football for the Saddleback Bobcats and TCU Horned Frogs and was signed as an undrafted free agent by the Cardinals after the 2023 NFL draft.
+Emari Demercado (born January 20, 1999) is an American professional running back and kickoff returner for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Saddleback Guachos and TCU Horned Frogs and was signed as an undrafted free agent by the Arizona Cardinals after the 2023 NFL draft.

 Early life

 Demercado grew up in Inglewood, California, and attended Century Community Charter School in the heart of Inglewood.
 He also attended Downey High School.
 He committed to play college football at Saddleback College, a junior college in Mission Viejo, California.
 He is of Jamaican descent.

 College career

 Demercado played one year at Saddleback under head coach Mark McElroy, rushing for 1,026 yards and 15 touchdowns and bringing in 54 receptions for 443 yards and two touchdowns.
 On May 6, 2018, he committed to Texas Christian University (TCU).

 Demercado played for five years at TCU and racked up 1,615 rushing yards and 10 rushing touchdowns on 4.8 yards per carry and 40 receptions for 277 yards and a touchdown.
 His best season came in 2022 where he recorded 121 carries for 681 yards and six touchdowns and had 13 catches for 65 yards and a touchdown.
 In TCU's first playoff game, Demercado rushed for a career-high 150 yards and a touchdown.
 He also rushed for 59 yards in the National Championship Game.

 After the season Demercado declared for the 2023 NFL draft.